AlirezaEthDev/vote-system/README.md

 Voting Period Management: The contract allows for the setting of a start and end time for the voting period.

-Vote Casting: The contract allows for the casting of votes by eligible voters.
+Vote Cast: The contract allows for the casting of votes by eligible voters.

-Vote Counting: The contract includes a function for counting the votes and returning the results.
+Vote Count: The contract includes a function for counting the votes and returning the results.

+Vote Validate: The vote of each eligible voter, signed by the trusted account, is verified by the contract.
+The contract uses the functions of ERC-1271 to validate the signature, determining whether the voter is eligible or not.
+If eligible, the contract counts the vote; otherwise, the vote is ignored.

+Only EOA: This vote system is designed to only allow externally owned accounts (EOAs) to participate in voting.
+Smart contracts are not permitted to cast votes.

 # Usage